 After evaluating the CF of the total interference, we can derive the average BER under asynchronous MC-DS-CDMA transmission conditions.
-Indeed, we will apply the generalized equation (4) of [15] to calculate the BER for Nakagami-m fading.
+Indeed, we applied the generalized equation (4) of [14] to calculate the BER for both Rayleigh and Nakagami-m fading.
 The CF of the total interference over a Nakagami-m fading channel is given by: